Version2beta/version2beta/src/articles/mob_programming.md

 * **Team development.** I want to see the team improve, and I want to see the individual developers on my team improve.
 I put this goal first in the list because it's actually my primary goal.
 I'm a purist and a perfectionist, and I want every member of my team to stand out among the best developers in the state.
 And we do.
 * **Value.** Developers that write simple, correct code can change the world, but only by shipping it.
 We don't just ship code, though.
 We want to ship value for the user, for the customer, for the company, and for our team.
 * **Code quality.** I believe a good developer writes code that is simple and correct.
 That's all.
 Easy to reason about, and demonstrably correct in what it does.
-My goal as a manager is to make developers that write simple, correct code, and our goal for mobbing is to make more developers better, more efficiently, while shipping value for our stakeholders and customers.
+My goal as a manager is to make developers that write simple, correct code.
+Our goal for mobbing is to do this even more efficiently, while still shipping value for our stakeholders and customers.

 #### Team development